-Prior to conducting any initial consultation with a potential client, Nutritional Advisors and NRNs must screen potential clients to deem whether or not they fall within their Scope of Practice.
-This is achieved by conducting a 'Risk-Stratification Screening Tool'.
+Prior to conducting any initial consultation with a potential client, Nutritional Advisors and NRNs must screen potential clients to deem whether or not they fall within their scope of practice.
+This is achieved by conducting a Risk-Stratification Screening Tool.

-The RSST is created and endorsed by Nutrition Council Australia (NCA, 2018) and its use is imperative so that Nutritional Advisors/NRNs can ethically and legally provide customised nutritional information to clients within their scope of practice.
+The RSST is created and endorsed by Nutrition Council Australia (NCA, 2021) and its use is imperative in ensuring that Nutritional Advisors/NRNs can ethically and legally provide customised nutritional information to clients within their scope of practice.

-There is the potential for significant consequences in the event that a Nutritional Advisor/NRN fails to accurately identify those who do not fall within their Scope of Practice
+There is the potential for significant consequences in the event that a Nutritional Advisor/NRN fails to accurately identify those who do not fall within their scope of practice

-The qualification does not provide the skills and knowledge for a Nutritional Advisor/NRNs to provide advice to 'high risk' clients, other than to refer the client to an appropriate Medical or Allied Health Professional.
+The qualification does not provide the skills and knowledge for Nutritional Advisors/NRNs to provide advice to 'high risk' clients, other than to refer the client to an appropriate medical or allied health professional.

-The following information provides a breakdown of the 'Risk-Stratification Screening Tool (sections 1 and 2), that a Nutritional Advisor/NRNs must conduct to identify clients that may fall outside the scope of practice.
+The following information provides a breakdown of the Risk-Stratification Screening Tool, in which Nutritional Advisors/NRNs must conduct to identify clients that may fall outside their scope of practice.

-CLIENTELE (OUTSIDE SCOPE OF PRACTICE)
+IDENTIFY CURRENT MEDICAL CONDITIONS (OUTSIDE SCOPE OF PRACTICE)